 - Permanent shade includes shelter sheds, gazebos, verandas and fixed shade sails.
-They can use metals, polycarbonates, fabric and shadecloth.
+They can use metals, polycarbonates, knitted and woven shade fabric.

 - Adjustable shade includes items like shade sails, awnings and café umbrellas.
-As they are adjustable they are usually made of fabric or shadecloth.
+As they are adjustable, they are usually made of knitted and woven shade fabric.

-- Temporary shade structures are easy to set up and take down and include large tents, marquees and beach shelters.
-They are usually made from fabric.
+- Temporary shade structures are easy to set up and take down, and include large tents, marquees and beach shelters.
+They are usually made from knitted and woven shade fabric.

-- Portable shade includes personal sun and beach umbrellas, and small sun shelters, and are typically made of fabric.
+- Portable shade includes personal sun and beach umbrellas, and small sun shelters, and are typically made of woven shade fabric.

 Sun protective materials

 The effectiveness of a shade structure depends on the coverage and how effective the materials are at reducing UVR.
-The effectiveness of the material can be determined by testing it to determine its Ultraviolet Protection Factor (UPF) rating or for shadecloth the Protection Factor (PF).
+The effectiveness of the material can be determined by testing it to determine its Ultraviolet Effectiveness (UVE) rating or for metals, glass or polycarbonates the Protection Factor (PF).